DCRA: A Distributed Chiplet-based Reconfigurable Architecture for Irregular Applications: Introduction

-Despite the large corpus of work on irregular memory access patterns and graph processing (cite a bunch), there is still a lack of studies on the limits of parallelization within each node and the tradeoffs between performance, power, area (PPA) and cost involved in building it.
+Despite the large corpus of work on irregular memory access patterns and graph processing, there is still a lack of studies on the limits of parallelization within each node and the tradeoffs between performance, power, area (PPA) and cost involved in building it.

-\textbf{Our work}: To answer these research questions, we revisit recent works in manycore architectures and graph processing through the lens of modern technology trends to: (1) understand the manufacturing process and constraints of the architectures proposed by prior work; (2) study how the balance of hardware resources dedicated to compute, memory, and network affects the energy, performance, and cost of running irregular applications; (3) propose \proj, a \textul{d}istributed \textul{c}hiplet-based \textul{r}econfigurable \textul{a}rchitecture that allows taking some of these design decisions post-silicon---at chip packaging time; (4) analyze several pre-silicon options and packaging- and compile-time configurations of \proj in terms of performance, energy and cost efficiency for six irregular applications.
+\textbf{Our work}: To answer these research questions, we revisit recent works in manycore architectures and graph processing through the lens of modern technology trends to: (1) understand the manufacturing process and constraints of the architectures proposed by prior work; (2) study how the balance of hardware resources dedicated to compute, memory, and network affects the energy, performance, and cost of running irregular applications; (3) propose \proj, a \textul{d}istributed \textul{c}hiplet-based \textul{r}econfigurable \textul{a}rchitecture that allows taking some of these design decisions post-silicon---at packaging time; (4) analyze several pre-silicon options and packaging- and compile-time configurations of \proj in terms of performance, energy and cost efficiency for six irregular applications.

 Designing computing nodes composed of tens of thousands of cores requires taking cost constraints into account.
 We investigated the fabrication cost and resource utilization of monolithic architectures like Dalorex and found that \textit{\textbf{it is hard to strike a balance for the amount of SRAM per PE}} tile.
 A small SRAM per tile results in higher peak compute throughput for the same area, but it forces the spread of large datasets across more PEs, putting more pressure on the network and resulting in low utilization, for communication-intensive applications.
 In contrast, with a large SRAM per tile, the dataset can be accommodated across fewer tiles and get closer to the ideal compute utilization, but the performance per dollar will be lower when we want to achieve maximum parallelization.
 A similar problem applies to processing-in-memory (PIM) architectures like Tesseract~\cite{tesseract} and GraphQ~\cite{2018graphp}; the ratio of PEs per DRAM bank is fixed during fabrication, leading to a similar tradeoff at a different scale.